troperville

 • Banjo-Kazooie actually uses this despite having the characters in question in clear view, right next to the heroes and with their faces visible.
 They do this for the bosses as well as certain other characters.

-• Batman: Return of the Joker shows these in every boss stage.
+• Batman: Return of the Joker for the NES shows small character portraits of Batman and the boss in every boss stage.

 • The occasional dialogue sequences in Metroid Fusion use portraits, although one of the three characters with speaking parts doesn't have much of a portrait, being an AI, and the other two don't talk outside of one or two scenes.

-• Mega Man X used them in the first game onwards, and passed it on to the Zero and ZX games.
+• Mega Man X used them starting in the first game, and passed it on to the Zero and ZX games.
 Classic Mega Man followed suit in the SNES and PlayStation titles (one of which was later ported to GBA stateside).
 Legends used them in places (not necessarily for dialogue, though).
 Battle Network and Starforce, by virtue of being RPGs, use them the most extensively.

 Puzzle Games